 It may seem common knowledge to garment manufacturers and designers that there are several ways how to apply a patch to a garment or accessory.
 However, there are some techniques more suited than others, and it's our job to help you find the most efficient and effective patch application solution.

 Firstly, there are many different ways to create embroidered patch badges.
 There's the fully embroidered badge, the felt-backed layered badge, woven patch, bullion embroidered badge, chenille badge, printed patches, overlocked-edge badge, just to name a few.
-Find ideas and qualities by visiting our badge collection here.

 Each of these badge qualities and constructions have a application technique which suits them best.
 Some have several application method options, and it depends on how you want the end finish to look, as to which application method you choose.